Kerpow! Lost Batman footage screened

 Previously lost footage of Batman star Adam West teaching road safety will be screened for the first time in more than 50 years.

-The clip from May 1967 of Batman teaching children the Green Cross Code will be shown to an audience of TV professionals and enthusiasts in Birmingham to kick-off a hunt for 100 missing television clips.
+The clip from May 1967 of Batman teaching children the Kerb Drill will be shown to an audience of TV professionals and enthusiasts in Birmingham to kick-off a hunt for 100 missing television clips.

 Kaleidoscope, which specialises in finding missing television footage, recently discovered the segment, which was never screened outside of the UK.